-Substantial Rehabilitation (or "Gut" Rehab) is defined as a project:
+Substantial Rehabilitation defined as a project:

 - That includes the replacement and/or improvements of at least two major systems of the building, including its envelope.
 Major building systems include roof structures, wall or floor structures, foundations, plumbing, heating ventilating and air conditioning (HVAC) and electrical systems.
 The building envelope is defined as the air barrier and thermal barrier separating exterior from interior space. - 2.
-Or, where the Work Area exceeds 50% of the Aggregate Area of the building per the 2015 Minnesota Conservation Code for Existing Buildings, Section 505 Level 3 Alteration.
+Or, where the work area exceeds 50% of the Aggregate Area of the building defined per the 2020 Minnesota Conservation Code for Existing Buildings, Section 604 Level 3 Alteration. - 3.
+Gut rehabilitation meeting the definition noted above must be considered Substantial Rehab.